 Just what does it mean for liberals when a "marriage protection" bill gets slapped on the ballot?
 Read between the lines...the Christian Coalition has just targeted your state as a "swing" state for their favored candidate.
 They are going to drive their minions to the polls by the fear of gay marriage.
 Or maybe with the threat of "gun confiscation" if you see some gun regulation bill on the ballot.
 This is a big, waving red flag at high mast.
 It means you have one heck of a battle on your hands and you don't even see the half of it.

-a liberal candidate is sure to burn in hell.
+They are preaching over the pulpit that anyone voting for a liberal candidate is sure to burn in hell.
 They are holding voter registration at church during "Citizenship Sundays" to drive the evil of liberalism out of "our?" country.
 They are target-mailing a tsunami of the worst, and ugliest stuff all across every county, but you, unsuspecting liberal, will probably never see it.

 In their efforts to target religious conservatives, the RNC and the Bush campaign identified volunteer coordinators within congregations, collected thousands of church membership directories and cross matched the names within their registered voter database, all to deliver customized persuasion and mobilization messages steeped in religious and moral themes.